cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Introduction

-A pseudorandom function (PRF) F(k, x) is an efficiently computable function with secret key k on input x.
+A pseudorandom function (PRF) F(k, x) is an efficiently computable function with a private key k on input x.
 Roughly, F is pseudorandom if the output y = F(k, x) is indistinguishable from uniformly sampling any element in F's range for random choice of k.
 An oblivious PRF (OPRF) is a two-party protocol between a Server and a Client, where Server holds a